evanwill/_drafts/_notes/pandoc.md

 ---
 ```

-For my basic purposes, that is plenty of control, but of course you can go much further by learning more about LaTex.
+For my basic purposes, that is plenty of control, but of course you can go much further by learning more about LaTeX.
 Check [danstoner](https://github.com/danstoner/pandoc_samples) for samples of PDF creation, [Practical Typography](http://practicaltypography.com/system-fonts.html) for system font suggestions, and the [Pandoc User Guide](http://pandoc.org/MANUAL.html) for more info.